 Roblox supports two character rig types:

-• R6 — 6 joints (Neck, Shoulders, Hips, RootJoint).
+- R6 — 6 joints (Neck, Shoulders, Hips, RootJoint).
 Simpler.
-Used by classic/blocky avatars.
+Classic blocky avatars.

-• R15 — 15 joints (separate Upper/Lower body parts, individual wrists, ankles, etc.).
+- R15 — 15 joints (separate upper/lower limbs, individual wrists, ankles).
 More expressive.
-Used by most modern avatars.
+Most modern avatars.

 R6 is easier to animate; R15 looks more natural.
-AI animation tools handle both, but you have to declare which rig the animation is for.
-Picking R15 and playing on an R6 character produces a broken-looking result because the joint names don't match.
+AI animation tools handle both, but you must declare which rig the animation targets.
+Generating for R15 and playing on an R6 character produces a broken result, because the joint names don't match.

 Step 2: Write a motion prompt

 The best animation prompts describe motion, not appearance.
-The AI doesn't render anything visual — it only controls how joints move over time.
-So focus on:
+The AI only controls how joints move over time, so focus on:

 Bad prompt: